-While Pesto normally boasts some sort of grated hard cheese in it’s make-up (but not always) and pine nuts or some other variety of nutty goodness, the French Pistou (which comes from the local dialect in Provencal – pista, meaning to grind) contains only four ingredients;
+While Pesto normally boasts some sort of grated hard cheese in its make-up (but not always) and pine nuts or some other variety of nutty goodness, the French Pistou (which comes from the local dialect in Provencal – pista, meaning to grind) contains only three ingredients;

 Extra virgin olive oil

 Pistou is vegan friendly

 Isn’t that great, a pesto type sauce that is vegan, no cheese in there at all but lots of amazing flavour.